GaelleHervieux/TXx/README.md

 **plot_TXx_Alaska_glostLocSca_extRemes_1941-2025 :** extRemes GEV analysis on TXx at each point using a time covariate (GLOST) on the location and scale parameters.
 Display model scores and confidence intervals.

+**plot_TXx_5droll_Alaska_glostLocSca_extRemes_1941-2025 :** extRemes GEV analysis on TXx at each point using a time covariate (GLOST) on the location and scale parameters.
+Display model scores and confidence intervals.
+Same analysis as above but TXx has been computed with a 5d rolling mean from ERA5 data.

 **TXx_CONUS_plots_evgam_extremes_1940-2025 :** it's really just a first look comparing evgam and extRemes results.